Admissions and Application Process

 Personal interviews are by invitation only and are based on the applicant's academic performance, United States Medical Licensing Examination (USMLE) scores,* letters of recommendation and other accomplishments as detailed in the ERAS application.

 *U.S. applicants should schedule USMLE exams and report their Step 1 and Step 2 CK and CS scores to ensure that Mayo Clinic can download the results of these exams before the NRMP rank list deadline in mid-February.

-Interviews are conducted on selected dates between late October and late January.
+Interviews are conducted on selected dates from October through January.
 If selected for an interview, applicants will be notified by email.
 We are unable to provide applicants with a status report regarding their application or selection for interview.

 Also see application details:

 Particularly well-qualified international medical school graduates may be considered for admission.
 International medical graduates must be certified by the Educational Commission for Foreign Medical Graduates (ECFMG).